diksha2701/rainy-brain/README.md

 * Out of these catboost is top.
 * The conclusion were made using classification metrics. roc curve and auc score

+#how to run code:
+* download file and open in system
+* write cmd in searchline
+* write conda activate myenv
+* again write python app.py
+* then copy address and paste in local web browser.